julien6/omarl_experiments/README.md

  - **Decentralized Partially Observable Markov Decision Process** (Dec-PODMP): a model for using MARL in any formalized scenario;
  - **$\mathcal{M}OISE^+$**: an organizational model that relies on structural, functional and deontic specifications to describe a MAS organization

-We proposed the *Partially Action-based $\mathcal{M}OISE^+$ Identification DMO* (PAMID), a DMO process that allows:
+We proposed the *Partially Action-based $\mathcal{M}OISE^+$ Identification DMO* (PRAHOM), a DMO process that allows:
  - Getting the resulting organizational specifications out of a given joint-policy by linking actions with known organizational specification;
  - Constraining the agents' training to respect some organizational specifications by restricting available agents' actions at each step

-## PAMID Gym-wrapper
+## PRAHOM Gym-wrapper

-The PAMID process resulted in an algorithm we integrated within the Pettingzoo interface under the form of a Gym wrapper for easy use.
+The PRAHOM process resulted in an algorithm we integrated within the Pettingzoo interface under the form of a Gym wrapper for easy use.
 That Gym wrapper is to be used to apply ORMARL on environment that requires collaboration and organization among agents.

 A typical workflow would consist in: